 While taking your baby for visits to their grandparents’ house is one of the best things ever (think: cuddles for them and a potential nap for you) the business of actually getting there can seem damn near impossible.
-After one too many trips where I‘ve remembered the baby but forgotten to bring bottles, diapers, and even clothes, I finally got smart and stockpiled a bunch of handy items to keep at my parents’ for any time we came to call.
-So, here you have it: my tried and true list of 22 of the best baby gear items to consider keeping at the grandparents’ house, so every visit feels like home (only better).
+There are a few things to keep at grandma’s house that will make your life much easier.

 1. A Pack ‘N Play

 If, like me, you have ever forgotten to bring some kind of sleeping receptacle with you for an overnight stay with your baby, you know that IT IS A NIGHTMARE.
 After doing this only once, I decided it was well worth it to find a Pack ‘N Play that I could leave at my parents so my baby would always have a safe place to sleep when we came to visit.
 Pack ‘N Plays are great because they can easily fold up to be stored away when not in use.
 There are lots of fancy ones out there, but for grandma’s, we stuck with something simple and cheap!

 As far as babies are concerned, you can never have too many diapers.
 After trying to do the math on how many diapers to pack for a weeklong visit to grandma and grandpa’s, I decided that estimating would be far too dangerous a risk to take, bought a box and left the whole thing there.
 You could also just order a box and have it sent directly to their house, making it one of the easiest things to keep at grandma’s house.

 Try wiping your baby’s butt with toilet paper once and you will quickly realize why these bad boys were invented.
 Buy a box and stash a package in every room at the grandparents’ house, and put a couple in their car, just to be safe.